 In 2008 we built a new school next to the existing brick school.
-A proper water pump has been installed and a toilet block and storage space have been installed.
-The storage space the size of a class is now also used as a preparation and meeting room.
+In addition, a good water pump, a toilet block and a storage room have been installed.
+The storage space is now also used as a preparation and meeting room.

 In addition to social care, where we temporarily provide rice and fish to a number of very poor families, we sometimes provide medication to sick people.
 Our organization has also invested in the improvement of the infrastructure in the villages.
 Unpaved roads always require maintenance, especially after the rainy season.